+CS148

-CS148 Building Intelligent Robots
+Building Intelligent Robots

-Week 6 : Sonar

-Out: 4 Mar 2002
+Week 6: Sonar Out: 9 Mar 2004

 The purpose of this week's lab and project is experiment with and get a feel for simple sonars.
 You will be conducting tests with the sonars to see how they work and implementing a sonar-based wall following robot.

-Since we only have five sonars available, each group will have to sign up for a time slot.
-All times are Thursday, they are 9-10:20am (during class), 4-6pm or 6-8pm.
+Since we only have five sonars avaliable, each group will have to sign up for a time slot.
+All times are Thursday, they are 9-10:30am (normal lab time), 12-1:30pm or 2:30-4pm.
 Signup sheets will be posted in the Lego Lab.
-You still need to come to class on Thursday to get your PID robot graded.

-Sonar Review

-Ultrasonic sensors are often used in robots for obstacle avoidance, navigation and map building.
+Your lab will be graded during these slots.
+Sonar Review Ultrasonic sensors are often used in robots for obstacle avoidance, navigation and map building.
 Much of the early work was based on a device developed by Polaroid for camera range finding.
 From the Hitechnic Ultrasonic Sensor web page we learn that their "ultrasonic range sensor works by emitting a short burst of 40kHz ultrasonic sound from a piezoelectric transducer.
 A small amount of sound energy is reflected by objects in front of the device and returned to the detector, another piezoelectric transducer.
 The receiver amplifier sends these reflected signals (echoes) to [a] microcontroller which times them to determine how far away the objects are, by using the speed of sound in air.
 The calculated range is then converted to a constant current signal and sent to the RCX."
 The Hitechnic sensor is different from the Polaroid sensor in that it has separate transmitter and receiver components while the Polaroid sensor combines both in a single piezoelectric transceiver; however, the basic operation is the same in both devices.
 HiTechnic Ultrasonic Range Sensor